Water SARS-CoV-2 RT-PCR Test

 - Validation on common RT-qPCR instruments3

-- Technical support staff with decades of experience in wastewater
+- Technical support staff with experience implementing wastewater surveillance

 How to use

 Step 1.
 Pasteurize the sample at 60°C for 1.5 hours.
 This step is optional.

 Step 2.
 Concentrate the sample using PEG precipitation or equivalent.

 Step 3.
 Extract the RNA using the Water DNA/RNA Magnetic Bead Kit.

 Step 4.
 Amplify the purified nucleic acids using the Water SARS-CoV-2 RT-PCR Test.

 Learn more about the Water SARS-CoV-2 RT-PCR Test